 DIVINE SERPENT, THE Theological order promising great fortune and eternal life.
 Followers of The Divine Serpent believe in a spiritual shape-shifting entity, which manifests itself in the form of a hairless man featuring three iridescent serpentine eyes.
 They claim that there can be no greater purpose than to awaken within his powerful embrace, and that only those who dedicate themselves to the worship and proclamation of this remarkable being can reap the rewards promised – all others will succumb to ruin and decay.

-DOR-TAKKUN, RUINS OF Overgrown and now in ruins, this remarkable temple was devised by the early Guahns as a memorial to a long-deceased spiritual leader in their former homeland.
-Dor-Takkun was a divisive character who gained many fanatical supporters due to his fervent teachings of a ‘new understanding’ – an isolationist way of thinking and acting that favoured the self and those of equal faith over others from the broader community.
-Featuring a sunken enclosure, towering trapezoidal doorways, and numerous hidden rooms and passages, the remains of this stepped pyramid, located north-west of Caelen, only reveal a little of its original grandeur.
+DOR-TAKKUN, RUINS OF Overgrown and now partly in ruins, this abandoned site was built for Dor-Takkun, a divisive character who gained many fanatical supporters due to his fervent teachings of a ‘new understanding’ – an isolationist way of thinking and acting that favoured the self and those of equal faith over others from the broader community.
+Located in a fractured valley south of Baylorn in the northern part of the Morning Mountains, the site’s slender four-storey tower now leans due to destructive ground activity.

 DOTTUR, GHILANSEN Legendary woodsman and experienced adventurer now in late middle age, Dottur lives in a remote hut south of Touqin.
 Known by all as Wild Dottur, he lives a mostly solitary existence, subsisting on wild deer and game, fish, eggs, nuts and berries – all sourced from the surrounding lands.
 As his hunting and tracking skills, and general knowledge of the region, are highly respected, Dottur is regularly used by local authorities to assist with forest searches and for counsel on important issues.